Rose Namajunas: Personal life

-Namajunas is a Christian, and is an anti-communist.
+Namajunas professes Christianity, as well as anti-communist views.
 Prior to her first bout against Chinese fighter Zhang Weili, Namajunas spoke of the history of communist oppression in her ancestral homeland Lithuania and mentioned the documentary The Other Dream Team as an inspiration.
 She said the documentary gives a "good idea as to what my family had to go through, the reason I'm in the United States today, the reason that I do mixed martial arts, all of that stuff".
 She said that she viewed her fight with Zhang as symbolizing a fight between communism and freedom, saying that "Weili is red" and "represents [communism]", relating it to her family's history under the former USSR regime in Lithuania, and stating that it is "better dead than red".
 In a further interview, Namajunas stated that her comments were not directed personally at Zhang, and said it was more about her own "internal battles" as well as some "generational PTSD".
 Zhang later said she ignored Namajunas's comments, stating "I believe as an athlete you have to focus on yourself."
-In describing her background and motivation for fighting, Namajunas stated, "I’ve got the Christ consciousness, I’ve got Lithuanian blood and I’ve got the American dream."
+In describing her background and motivation for fighting, Namajunas stated, "I've got the Christ consciousness, I've got Lithuanian blood and I've got the American dream."

+A documentary of Namajunas' life, Thug Rose: Mixed Martial Artist, was released in 2022, premiering at the Austin Film Festival.

 Family

 Namajunas is the fiancée and training partner of former Glory and UFC heavyweight Pat Barry.
 Namajunas and Barry met at Duke Roufus' gym, where Barry started training after losing his home to Hurricane Katrina in 2005, while Namajunas started training there during high school.

 Barry says he fell in love with Namajunas the first time he saw her.
 In a December 2014 interview, Barry said that he and Namajunas had been dating "for almost five years now", while Namajunas felt like it was "two or three years".
 The couple got engaged in 2014.
-UFC middleweight Sean Strickland has been openly critical of this relationship, describing it as predatory, given that Namajunas was allegedly 14 or 15 years old when she and Barry, who was 28, met.
-Namajunas herself has admitted that she and Barry “were apparently together a lot longer than [she] was aware of,” and that “it took him a while to chip away at [her] heart, but he did.”

 Namajunas has a brother named Nojus, who once operated a private piano studio.
 Namajunas herself has played the piano since the age of five.
 Nojus also is a mixed martial artist, and made his professional debut in March 2021.